girishgn/girishgn.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='#'>Assistant Professor</a>.
-Department of Computer Science and Engineering, IIIT Dharwad. email: girish@iiitdwd.ac.in
+Department of Computer Science and Engineering, IIIT Dharwad. email-girish@iiitdwd.ac.in

 profile:
   align: right